You can use the

 shared_preload_libraries = '$libdir/edb_wait_states'.

-Restart the database server, and then create the following extension in the maintenance database:
+Restart the database server, and then create the following extension for the maintenance database:

 CREATE EXTENSION edb_wait_states;

-You get the following error if the above prerequisites are not met:
+You will receive the following error message if the above prerequisites are not met:

 The range selection in the first graph is 10 minutes.
 You can use the